ISO/CSDGM DCAT¶

 For more information on the GeoPlatform’s harvesting see the Data Sources FAQ.

-Example DCAT Snippet from “Final Critical Habitat for 24 species in Hawaii” DCAT-US record.¶
+Example DCAT Snippet from “FINAL Critical Habitat for 135 plant and animal species” DCAT-US record.

-Link to example DCAT-US record in Data.gov linking to a geospatial metadata record.
+Link to example DCAT-US record in Data.gov that points to an ISO geospatial metadata record.

 {